-The Edge 520 did not give you cycling-specific maps and could not calculate routes of any kind; plus, it could not give you turn-by-turn directions as you cycled.
+The Edge 520 did not give you cycling-specific maps and could not calculate routes of any kind.
+Plus, it could not give you turn-by-turn directions as you cycled.
 All you got were the most basic of maps, plus breadcrumbs-type navigation if you downloaded courses to it.
 There were work-arounds you could do, but they were time-consuming.

-The Edge 520 Plus went a long way towards addressing these issues, adding a much better base cycling map, and some ability to give turn-by-turn directions.
+The Edge 520 Plus went a long way towards addressing these issues.
+It added a much better base cycling map, and some ability to give turn-by-turn directions.
 But the navigation features on the 520 Plus were still not as advanced as those found on the Edge 820 and Edge 1030.